Updated 13 March

 - To advise the Council on schemes of public realm/ public highway which may be referred to it.

-The first Reading CA to begin their community–led appraisal was the Russell Street & Castle Hill CA, a large densely populated CA experiencing many of the problems of multiple occupation and inner city living.
+The first Reading Conservation Area to begin their community–led appraisal was the Russell Street & Castle Hill CA, a large densely populated CA experiencing many of the problems of multiple occupation and inner city living.
 This was followed in July 2016 by St Peters, Caversham.
-Progress reports may be seen; Russell Street/ Castle Hill and St Peter’s Caversham.
+In December 2017 the revised appraisal for St Peter’s Caversham was submitted to RBC and discussions have taken place to refine it.
+It is projected that it will take to December 2018 before it is formally adopted.
+Work on Russell Street/ Castle Hill continues and is hoped to be submitted during 2018.
 Work is underway on Market Place/ London Street Conservation Area Appraisal.

 HOW TO GET INVOLVED